Convergence Rate for a Radau hp Collocation Method Applied to Constrained Optimal Control: Numerical illustrations

 The bound given in Theorem~\ref{maintheorem} for fixed $N$ is $O(h^{N-1})$, which is much slower than the observed convergence rate $O(h^{N+1})$.
 This discrepancy could be due to either the simple nature of the example, or to looseness in the analysis.
 In our analysis, the exponent of $h$ is reduced by the following effects: \begin{itemize} \item[(a)] Although the state is approximated by a polynomial of degree $N$, the costate is approximated by a polynomial of degree $N-1$.
 This difference between the state and the costate becomes apparent in Proposition~\ref{equiv}.
 We are not free to choose the costate polynomial, its degree comes from the KKT conditions.
-In the analysis of the residual given in Lemma~\ref{residuallemma}, the reduced degree for the costate polynomial implies that the exponent of $h$ in the bound (\ref{delta}) is the minimum of $N$ and $\eta$ rather than the minimum of $N+1$ and $\eta$. \item[(b)] In our analysis of the Lipschitz constant $\gamma$ and the product $\epsilon \gamma$ in the denominator of the error bound (\ref{abs}), we obtain $\gamma \le ch^{-1/2}$ and $\gamma \epsilon$ strictly bounded from one.
-Since $\gamma$ can grow like $h^{-1/2}$ as $h$ tends to zero, we lose a half power of $h$ through the Lipschitz constant in the error bound (\ref{abs}). \end{itemize} If example 1 indeed represents the typical behavior of the error, then the analysis must be sharpened to address the losses described in (a) and (b).
+In the analysis of the residual given in Lemma~\ref{residuallemma}, the reduced degree for the costate polynomial implies that the exponent of $h$ in the bound (\ref{delta}) is the minimum of $N$ and $\eta$ rather than the minimum of $N+1$ and $\eta$. \item[(b)] In our analysis at the end of Section~\ref{Lip}, we showed that by taking $r$ small enough, the expression $\gamma \epsilon$ in the denominator of (\ref{abs}) was strictly bounded from one.
+The analysis also showed that that the Lipschitz constant satisfied $\gamma \le ch^{-1/2}$.
+Hence, we lose a half power of $h$ through the Lipschitz constant in the error bound (\ref{abs}). \end{itemize} If example 1 indeed represents the typical behavior of the error, then the analysis must be sharpened to address the losses described in (a) and (b).

 It is interesting to compare the analysis in this paper to the analysis of Runge-Kutta schemes given in \cite{BonnansVarin06,Hager99c}.
 For a fixed $N$, the Radau scheme in this paper is equivalent to a Runge-Kutta scheme where the $\m{A}$ matrix and $\m{b}$ vector of \cite{Hager99c} describing the Runge-Kutta scheme are $\m{D}_{1:N}^{-1}/2$ and the last row of $\m{D}_{1:N}^{-1}/2$ respectively.
 For $N = 2$ and $N = 3$, the corresponding Runge-Kutta schemes have order 3 and 4 respectively, which means that the error in the Runge-Kutta schemes are $O(h^3)$ and $O(h^4)$ respectively.
 This exactly matches the costate error for the $hp$-scheme in this example.
 A fundamental difference between the results of \cite{Hager99c} and the results in this paper is that \cite{Hager99c} estimates the error at the mesh points, and there is no information about the error at the intermediate points, while in Theorem~\ref{maintheorem}, we estimate the error at both collocation and mesh points.
 In the $hp$-framework, it is important to have estimates at the collocation points since $K$ could be fixed, and the convergence is achieved by letting $N$ grow.